robrix/Many-Types-Make-Light-Work/README.md

 # Many Types Make Light Work

-This is the talk I will be giving at [NSScotland 2014](http://nsscotland.com) in Edinburgh on October 26, 2014.
+This is the talk which I gave at [NSScotland 2014](http://nsscotland.com) in Edinburgh on October 26, 2014.

 The talk is written in [Deckset-flavoured Markdown](https://github.com/robrix/Many-Types-Make-Light-Work/blob/master/Many%20Types%20Make%20Light%20Work.md).